 In another small bowl, mix together the spices and herbs for the blackening seasoning.

 Preheat a large cast-iron skillet over medium-high heat.
-Add the oil (make sure it sizzles) and 2 tbsp of butter.
+Add the oil (make sure it sizzles) and 2 tablespoon of butter.
 Let the butter melt and make sure the grease sizzles.
 Then add the shrimp in one even layer.
 If needed, cook them in batches!

 Cook shrimp until pink and opaque on one side, about 1-2 minutes.
 Then, flip to the other side and cook for an additional 1-2 minutes.
 The time will depend on the size of the shrimp!